BrianYang2013/JHU_AI_Journey/README.md

   * If you want to start in DS/ML/AI area, go [Kaggle](https://www.kaggle.com/), [Coursera](https://www.coursera.org/) etc.
   * If you want to apply DS/ML/AI to your job, go for the packages such as [Scikit-learn](https://scikit-learn.org/stable/#), [Xgboost](https://xgboost.readthedocs.io/en/latest/), or search repo in Github.
   * If you want to know more about SOTA, go to Github, conference such as ACL, ICML, NIPS, AAAI, IJCAI, ICCV, CVPR, KDD..., or Arxiv
   * If you want to take one course, you can find a lot of open resources available online.
-Such as [CS229: Machine Learning](http://cs229.stanford.edu/), [CS231n: Convolutional Neural Networks for Visual Recognition](http://cs231n.stanford.edu/), [EECS 208: Computational Principles for High-dimensional Data Analysis](https://book-wright-ma.github.io/Book-WM-20210422.pdf), [CS 285: Deep Reinforcement Learning](https://www.youtube.com/playlist?list=PL_iWQOsE6TfURIIhCrlt-wj9ByIVpbfGc), [DS-GA 1008: Deep Learning](https://atcold.github.io/pytorch-Deep-Learning/)...
+Some good courses can be found in the reference resource session.
 * Misc: US degree, finance, time.

 ## Goals
-* Math - Understanding and awareness
+* Math - Understand.
+Increase awareness, and build the foundation for the future.
 * Coding - Improve the technical expertise.
 Algorithms, packages, framework etc.
 * Academic training - Learn about how to discover better knowledge, understand where good taste and standards are, question my knowledge system to support my continuous learning and improvement in the future.

-### Tips
-* Start early
-* Secure Resource
-  * Full-time work: 50% of work will focus on ML/AI projects, and no over time work in the next 3 years.
-  * Time: Secure 20:00-23:00 PM for study.
-One weekend (well...)
-  * Finance
-* GPA

 ## Journey of applying the schools
 * 2018: Plan for my DS master application.
 It was interrupted by an international assignment.